Direct-Pay and Self-Pay

-• Understanding Self-Pay: Self-pay refers to when patients pay out-of-pocket for medical services without using health insurance.
-This could be due to services not being covered, the patient choosing not to use insurance, or not having insurance at all.
+• Understanding Direct-Pay and Self-Pay: Clients and patients pay out-of-pocket for typical medical services, other services not covered, the patient choosing not to use insurance, or not having insurance at all.

 • Services Not Covered by Insurance: Common examples include cosmetic procedures at med spas, certain elective treatments, or even some e-consultation services where direct doctor-to-patient communication might not be covered under traditional insurance plans.